SE6446/axolotl/README.md

+# A note from me
+This is a quick hack for me to use astramind's bitmat bitnets in axolotl.
+Don't mind me.
 # Axolotl

 Axolotl is a tool designed to streamline the fine-tuning of various AI models, offering support for multiple configurations and architectures.